Subtitle (above)

 Sudip Vhaduri- Assistant Professor

-Dr. Sudip Vhaduri serves as an assistant professor in the Department of Computer and Information Technology at Purdue University.
+Dr. Sudip Vhaduri serves as an assistant professor in the School of Applied and Creative Computing at Purdue University.
 A Ph.D. graduate from the University of Notre Dame, he directs the mobile and wearable artificial intelligence (mAI) Lab.
 His research, in collaboration with institutions like IBM Research, focuses on the intersection of artificial intelligence with mobile & wearable computing, emphasizing Health Informatics, Biometric Authentication, and Place Discovery.
 Dr. Vhaduri's innovative work aims to enhance individuals' quality of life through secure, impactful technologies.

 Affiliations: The Center for Education and Research in Information Assurance and Security (CERIAS), Purdue Institute of Inflammation, Immunology and Infectious Disease (PI4D), Institute for a Sustainable Future (ISF), The Institute of Electrical and Electronics Engineers (IEEE), IEEE Computer Society, IEEE Signal Processing Society, IEEE Engineering in Medicine and Biology Society, IEEE Geoscience and Remote Sensing Society; also, closely work with the Center for Instructional Excellence (CIE) and Purdue University Innovative Learning.